 Social Media Usage, Tahriib (Migration), and Settlement among Somali Refugees in France

 Technologies are omnipresent in our society, from mobile telephone systems to satellite television and Internet broadcasting, which shape the way we live, work, and interact.
 They have also transformed the experience of international migration, making it possible for migrants to maintain strong ties between the host society and the home country.
 In this article, we examine the precarious situation lived by Somali refugees in France, and we explore their uses of social media during tahriib or their migratory path and settlement in three French cities.
-Th e fi rst section discusses the method on which this fi eld study is based, that of critical and multi-sited ethnography.
-Aft er describing living conditions experienced by Somali refugees in France in the next section, the last section presents the findings of the field study.
+The first section discusses the method on which this field study is based, that of critical and multi-sited ethnography.
+After describing living conditions experienced by Somali refugees in France in the next section, the last section presents the findings of the field study.
 In doing so, the present research strives to fill a research gap by contributing to the advancement of knowledge on social media use by refugees.

 Refuge authors retain the copyright over their work, and license it to the general public under the Creative Commons Attribution-Non Commercial License International (CC BY-NC 4.0).
-This license allows for non-commercial use, reproduction and adaption of the material in any medium or format, with proper attribution (see https://creativecommons.org/licenses/by-nc/4.0/legalcode - human readable summary at https://creativecommons.org/licenses/by-nc/4.0/).
+This license allows for non-commercial use, reproduction and adaption of the material in any medium or format, with proper attribution.
+For general information on Creative Commons licences, visit the Creative Commons site.
+For the CC BY-NC 4.0 license, review the human readable summary.